glimadev/perceptron/README.md

-# Perceptron
-A perceptron neuron example
+# A perceptron neuron example implemented with c#
 -
 Details